statelyai/xstate/docs/guides/actions.md

 # Actions

 Actions are fire-and-forget [effects](./effects.md).
-You can declare them in three ways:
+They can be declared in three ways:

 - `entry` actions are executed upon entering a state
 - `exit` actions are executed upon exiting a state
 - transition actions are executed when a transition is taken

-To learn more, see the section in our [introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#actions).
+To learn more, read about [actions in our introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#actions).

 ## API